Tinne Vammen: Career

 Vammen is considered a pioneer in Danish women's history research.
 She became one of the first academics in the University of Copenhagen's History Department to examine women's history, conducting in-depth archival studies and producing sweeping narratives of women's role in Denmark's past, as well as helping establish the first interdisciplinary courses in women's research in 1972.
 She began lecturing in the History Department after obtaining her master's of philosophy in 1973.
 Later, in the 1980s, she also taught at the Folkeuniversitetet's Center for Women's Research.
+In the spring of 1991, she was a residential fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.

 From 1982 to 1984, she served on the editorial board of the journal Kvinders, which promoted women's research.
 Due to her gender and the subject matter she worked on, she faced difficulties throughout her career, and much of her research was self-financed.
 Nevertheless, she also worked to increase the participation of female students in history programs.
 She also worked on an effort to introduce women's history into high school curricula in the early 1980s, and collaborated on women's history initiatives across the Nordic countries.

 Her first book, Rent og urent (1986), comprised a groundbreaking discussion of women in the Capital Region, focusing on housemaids and their mistresses, from 1880 to 1920.
 Her study of the Copenhagen Women's Home was published in 2002 as Midlertidigt ophold.
 Kvindehjemmet i 100 år.
 She co-edited the anthologies På tröskeln till välfärden (1995), Charitable Women (1998), and Den privat-offentliga gränsen (1999).
 She also contributed 86 biographies to the Dansk kvindebiografisk leksikon, a collection of Danish women's biographies.